Strengthening Security Systems in Times of Rupture - What's on the Horizon?

 An event organised by the GCSP and its Alumni Hub Stockholm, in collaboration with the Swedish Defence University

-This Strategic Security Policy Seminar will explore the changing nature of global threats and risks, the dynamics of reshaping the international world order and their implications for peace and security.
+This seminar will explore the changing nature of global threats and risks, the dynamics reshaping the international world order and their implications for peace and security.
 The objective is to identify pathways for renewing security cooperation – grounded in trust and shared principles – even in times of significant disruption, fragmentation, and contested rules.

 Bringing together perspectives from senior policymakers, military leaders, scholars, and practitioners, the seminar is designed as an interactive dialogue between speakers and participants, encouraging an open exchange and forward leaning critical reflection.